Letztes Update: 17. Januar 2026

 Antwort der Redaktion

-Stephen King's character Annie Wilkes from the novel "Misery" is one of the most memorable and terrifying figures in horror literature.
-Her portrayal by Kathy Bates in the film adaptation only cemented her place in pop culture.
-But is Annie Wilkes based on a true story?
-Let's dive into the origins of this chilling character.
+Stephen King's character Annie Wilkes from the novel "Misery" is one of the most memorable and chilling figures in horror literature.
+You might be wondering if Annie Wilkes is based on a true story, given King's penchant for drawing inspiration from real-life events and people.
+Let's delve into the origins of this fascinating character.

 Last updated 3 mins ago